 Garfish and turtles in the Rio Grande give us a hint about life here 50 million years ago.
 Then they swam in waters haunted by crocodiles and visited by the modern horse's earliest ancestor, Hyracotherium; the hippo-like Coryhodon; and Phenacodus, an early species of ungulate related to both hoofed and clawed mammals.
 Fossils of these and other animals belie dry and barren Tornillo Flat's earlier Eocene life as a lushly vegetated landscape, as depicted in this reconstruction.

 At the time of this scene the dinosaurs ("terrible lizards") had been extinct for 15 million years.
 Their fossils occur here too.
 Remains of the giant Pterosaur have been found.
 These "winged lizards" were flying reptiles whose 11-meter (36-foot) wingspan exceeded that of small jet fighters.
 The wing was a featherless membrane stretched out from the reptile's body to the tip of its greatly enlarged fourth digit.
 Fossil remains of Brontosaurus, Allosaurus, Icthyosaur, and others have been found.
+Fossil Ammonites (see page 67), related to today's seadwelling chambered nautilus, represent the even earlier period when today's Big Bend was covered by a shallow inland sea.
+Sample fossils are displayed in a shelter off the Marathon entrance road near Tornillo Creek bridge.

-Fossil Ammonites (see page 67), related to today's seationary torch passed to the warm-blooded mammals who increased rapidly in numbers, size, and diversity.
-Remains of 29 species of early, extinct forest-dwelling mammals have been discovered near the Fossil Bone Exhibit site on Tornillo Flat.
-This same floodplain later accommodated a hippo-like planteater, a browsing collie-sized mammal, a panther-like cat, and the little ancestral horse, Eohippus.
+tionary torch passed to the warm-blooded mammals who increased rapidly in numbers, size, and diversity.
+Remains of 29 species of early, extinct forestdwelling mammals have been discovered near the Fossil Bone Exhibit site on Tornillo Flat.
+This same floodplain later accommodated a hippo-like planteater, a browsing collie-sized mammal, a pantherlike cat, and the little ancestral horse, Eohippus.
 No bigger than a fox terrier, Eohippus had not yet developed the typical horse hoof and still had four toes on his front feet and three on his hind.
 He browsed among low forest plants, because nature hadn't yet invented grass.

 Some 20 million years ago, when we get our next glimpse of the Big Bend, grasses were well established and the Earth began to witness the rapid rise of grazing animals.
-In the park, Castolon had a savanna-type environment, with a sub-humid to semi-arid climate.
+In the park, Castolon had a savanna-type environment, with a sub-humid to semiarid climate.
 Rabbits and camel- and sheep-like mammals flourished.
 Plant eaters ranged in size from a tiny mouse to an enormous rhinoceros.
 This giant was about 3 meters (10 feet) long, stood 2 meters (7 feet) high at the shoulder, and had massive, bony horns on its head.
 There were also carnivores to fatten on the herbivores.